 The author of numerous influential essays about landscape, key examples of which were compiled in the book The Camaro in the Pasture: Speculations on the Cultural Landscape of America (2015), Bob collaborated with J.B.
 Jackson on the pivotally important journal Landscape, eventually succeeding Jackson as its editor, and he went on to serve as editor of Landscape Journal.

-The family has held a private service, and the Department of Landscape Architecture will work with Bob’s daughter, Rebecca, and son, Kimber to plan a commemorative celebration of his career to take place later this fall.
+The family has held a private service, and the Department of Landscape Architecture has been working with Bob’s daughter, Rebecca, and son, Kimber, to plan a commemorative celebration of his career.

 The celebration will take place February 7, 2020 from 4:00 pm – 6:00 pm at the Morton Arboretum Founder’s Room.
 For people in Champaign-Urbana, we will have a second celebration on campus on February 8th from 10:00 am – 12:00 pm.
 More details here.